Kerry Carpenter Player Props: Tigers vs. Twins

 Kerry Carpenter At The Plate

-- Carpenter has six doubles, four home runs and six walks while hitting .266.
+- Carpenter has seven doubles, four home runs and six walks while hitting .268.

+- Carpenter has reached base via a hit in 15 games this season (of 28 played), and had multiple hits in eight of those games.

-- Carpenter has picked up an RBI in 14.8% of his games this year, with more than one RBI in 11.1% of his games.
-He has also driven in three or more runs in one contest.
+- Carpenter has had an RBI in five games this season (17.9%), including three multi-RBI outings (10.7%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.